DucPhan06/MQTT_protocol/README.md

 News Distribution MQTT is a small backend project that fetches news articles, normalizes the article data, and publishes each article to MQTT topics based on its category.

 The main idea is to simulate a real-time news distribution system.
-Instead of every client calling the news API directly, the backend fetches the news once, processes it, and lets MQTT handle distributing the articles to subscribers.
+Instead of every client calling the news API directly, the backend fetches the news once, processes it and the MQTT broker handle distributing the articles to subscribers.

 For example, a science article can be published to: